Ways to Boost Your Mental Health Without Overhauling Your Life [Guest Post]

 Check out what we have available:

-– Books written by Angela G. Gentile, MSW, RSW (nonfiction, self-help, and education)
+I also have physical copies of my books written by Angela G. Gentile, MSW, RSW (nonfiction, self-help, and education)

-– Custom orders available
+Custom orders available.

 Most items are handmade and handcrafted here in Winnipeg, Manitoba!
 Some items are upcycled or renewed (this will be noted on my items that this applies to).
 All items are packaged with love.

 Follow us on Facebook, Instagram, and TikTok: @gatreasures to see what’s new and what I am up to.
-I often post special items I purchase and help support local artists wherever possible.

 Contact me, Angela Gentile on all social media sites, by phone/text 204-298-1012, or email: gentleangeltreasures@gmail.com.
 I’d love to hear from you!